 Some countries, such as Ecuador and Paraguay, require travelers to show a yellow fever certificate if arriving from countries with a risk of yellow fever transmission (such as Peru).
 If you arrive in such a country without a valid yellow fever certificate, you may be required to receive the vaccine on entry.
 In extreme cases, you may be placed in quarantine for up to six days.

 The risk of yellow fever transmission in Peru varies from one region to another, with Peru’s three geographic regions playing a significant role.

 The risk is greatest in the jungle regions to the east of the Andes (vaccination recommended).
-The risk is low in the Andean highlands (above 7,550 feet, or 2,300 m) and along the entire coastal strip to the west of the Andes (vaccination generally not recommended).
+The risk is low in the Andean highlands (above 7,550 feet, or 2,300 meters) and along the entire coastal strip to the west of the Andes (vaccination generally not recommended).

 If your travel plans are limited to Lima, Cusco, Machu Picchu and the Inca Trail, you do not need a yellow fever vaccination.

-Is the Yellow Fever Vaccine Safe?
+Yellow Fever Vaccine Safety

 According to the World Health Organization, vaccination is the most important preventive measure against yellow fever: “The vaccine is safe, affordable and highly effective, and appears to provide protection for 30–35 years or more.”